-

 This page provides general information and isn't intended as regulated financial advice.
 To review your specific situation and financial requirements please talk to one of our Kiwibank Representatives or your Financial Adviser.

-Kiwibank Limited refers prospective clients to the Kiwi Wealth's Managed Funds (Funds) for fulfilment of their wealth needs.
-Investment in the Funds does not represent a bank deposit or other liability of Kiwibank Limited.
-Investment in the Funds is subject to investment risk including possible decrease in value as the value of the investment can go up and down.
-No person, including Kiwibank Limited, guarantees the repayment of investments in the Funds or the payment of any returns on investment in the Funds.
+Investment in the Funds is subject to investment risk including possible decrease in value as the value of investments can go up and down.
+No person, including Kiwibank, guarantees the repayment of investments in the Funds or the payment of any returns on investment in the Funds.